aarpon/hrm_docs/docs/admin/download.rst

 ====================

 |github| If you want to follow the HRM development, you can also `clone <https://github.com/aarpon/hrm>`_ the read-only HRM repository from github.
+Find more detailed instructions in the  :ref:`installation pages<install-hrm-git>`.

 .. warning::